Equitable Outcomes & Culture of Belonging: Diversity, Equity, Inclusion and Access (DEIA)

-Diversity, Equity, Inclusion and Access (DEIA)
+LOSD Diversity, Equity, Inclusion and Access

-- Providing a safe and inclusive space where children feel a sense of belonging, and where they can thrive regardless of their unique identities.
+- Providing a safe and inclusive space where people feel a sense of belonging, and can thrive regardless of their unique identities.

 Messages and Events

 May is Asian American and Pacific Islander Heritage Month!

 The Asian Cultural Festival in April was a huge success!
 Thank you LOHS Asian American Student Union for bringing our community together for a celebratory day of activities, food and performances.

 A big thank you to all LOSD members who have helped us celebrate Black History Month 2022.